Chapter 8: Midnight Blues

 He puffed out his chest.
 “I need you to mop the sidewalks out front and the parking lot.
 They’re filthy.
 Can’t have that, can we?”

-He was already turning away, humming off-key, clipboard under his arm.
+He was already turning away, whistling off-key, clipboard under his arm.
 “Shouldn’t take too long.
 Thanks a bunch!”

-Apricot stood frozen, watching him vanish around the corner.
-His humming dissolved into the store’s mechanical buzz.
-Heat flared under her ribs, bitter and tight.
+Apricot stood where she was, watching him disappear around the corner.
+His whistling faded into the store’s white noise.
+Anger sat under her ribs, bitter and tight.

-“I’m not even supposed to be working today,” she hissed.
+“I’m not even supposed to be working today,” she said under her breath.

-Her gaze drifted to the crates, half-full and sweating.
-Then to the automatic doors beyond the registers, where the night pressed close against the glass.
-Darkness, streaked with faint neon.
+Her eyes went to the crates, half-full and sweating.
+Then to the automatic doors beyond the registers, where the night sat close against the glass.
+Dark, with a little neon in it.

 A tear threatened.
 She blinked hard.
 Don’t you dare cry over this.

-Jaw set, she turned back.
-Her hands moved faster, shoving cartons into place.
-The cooler door snapped shut with a metallic thud.
+She turned back and made her hands move faster, fitting cartons into place.
+The cooler door swung shut with a metallic bang.

 “The sooner I finish, the sooner I get out of here.”